How to Find Good Tenants

 By Omar Ruiz

-For apartment investors it’s critical to know how to find good tenants.
-Renting to good tenants makes all the difference in the world to running a good real estate investment business.
+For apartment investors it’s important to know how to find good tenants.
+Having good tenants makes all the difference in the world to running a good real estate investment business.
 Once you know how to find good tenants, your property becomes less management intensive because it’s bad tenants that cause the headaches.

 The Common Mistake: